johnnyhsu1106/Weather-info-search-in-Python/README.md

   pressure: 1015.74, <br>
   humidity: 0.69 }   <br>

-  Feel free to revise the geo.js and weather.js so these funciton can return/fetch the information you want.
+  Feel free to revise the geo.js and weather.js so these funcitons can return/fetch the information you want.